docker run

 , I'll be using hello-dock-container

 container for this demo.
-Now execute following command to stop the container:stop
+Now execute following command to stop the container:

 command shuts down a container gracefully by sending a SIGTERM